Weeb-Linux/BambooSound/README.md

 BambooSound is a preset for processing audio output on PulseEffects, which focus on music and gaming.

-Preset for processing input (microphones) with be available soon.
+Preset for processing input (microphones) will be available soon.

 ## Why use BambooSound?

-BambooSound for those who love listening to music (or gaming as well) and want their audio sound better and less awful, or they was just moving to Linux and don't know how to set the PulseEffects' EQ process the audio greatly.
+BambooSound for those who love listening to music (or gaming as well) and want their audio sounds better, or just moved to Linux and don't know how to set the PulseEffects' EQ process the audio perfectly.

 ## How to use

-Firstly, install PulseEffects on your Linux computer by following the [instruction](https://github.com/wwmm/pulseeffects/#installation).
+First, install PulseEffects on your Linux computer by following the [instruction](https://github.com/wwmm/pulseeffects/#installation).
 Then run the following command:

 `wget -P ~/.config/PulseEffects/output/ https://raw.githubusercontent.com/Wello6143/BambooSound/master/bamboo.json`